Azure/azure-sdk-for-js/sdk/search/search-documents/samples/javascript/README.md

 ## Prerequisites

-The samples are compatible with Node.js >= 8.0.0.
+The samples are compatible with [LTS versions of Node.js](https://nodejs.org/about/releases/).

 You need [an Azure subscription][freesub] and [an Azure Cognitive Search service][search_resource] to run these sample programs.
 Samples retrieve credentials to access the Azure Cognitive Search endpoint from environment variables.
 Alternatively, edit the source code to include the appropriate credentials.
 See each individual sample for details on which environment variables/credentials it requires to function.